 3.8 The Council adopted a protocol for public speaking during the municipal year 2008/09.
 The conclusion drawn from the exercise of the public speaking protocol to date is that when combined with the power for members to request that items be added to the agendas of Overview and Scrutiny Committees it does provide a method by which members of the public can directly express their views to decision-makers.
-During the last municipal year no members of the public have registered to speak relating to an issue before the Committee.
+During the last municipal year no members of the public have registered to speak relating to an issue before a Committee.
+However, the Scrutiny (Policy and Performance) Committee has on several occasions allowed by resolution for members of the public in attendance to speak on matters relating to the Dover Town Investment Zone, including at the special meeting held in July 2014.